OpenMS/pyopenms-docs/docs/source/glossary.rst

   aerosol
     An aerosol is a suspension of fine solid particles or liquid droplets in air or another gas.

+  TOF
-  time-of-flight (TOF)
+  time-of-flight
-    A measurement of the time taken by an object, particle of wave (be it acoustic, electromagnetic, e.t.c) to travel a distance through a medium.
+    Time-of-flight (TOF) is the time taken by an object, particle of wave (be it acoustic, electromagnetic, e.t.c) to travel a distance through a medium.
+This measurement can be used by mass analyzers to calculate the mass of an accelerated ion.

   quadrupole mass filters
     A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.